shivam-24-deep/sentiment-analysis-nlp/README.md

-# Sentiment Analysis with NLP - Task 2
+# Sentiment Analysis with NLP
-## CODTECH Internship Project

 This project demonstrates sentiment analysis on customer reviews using TF-IDF vectorization and logistic regression classification.